 Producing: Fill up at your own home brew pump

 Blume’s book also covers everything you ever wanted to know about how to produce alcohol, although the legalities of doing so may vary by state.
 E-fuel is a company [note: as of 8/20/14, it is not clear how much of e-fuel is simply hype vs. real.
 We have left the text in place with this caveat b/c the vision is an interesting one regardless of whether it actually exists at this point or not] that introduced a home ethanol production system ($40,000 less tax credits; patents).
 They also have a generator for $15,000 that runs on their ethanol and can be used to smartly power a home and produced electricity for 2.2 cents/kW.
 The company claims that 280 gallons of ethanol can be produced per week at a price of $1/gallon, a price based on the fact that it takes about 10-14 lbs of sugar to produce 1 gallon of ethanol (a batch of 35 gallons requires 500 lbs of sugar) and getting sugar for 2 cents/lb from companies like Sysco (but who knows its source and thus its impact on the environment; however, the machine can also use discarded alcohol, discarded sugar water from soft drink companies, and related sources).
 The unit uses about 150W of electricity per day.
 The company claims a return on investment time of 18 months, assuming a $3.69/gallon price for gasoline.
 The site is a nice one-stop shop for many related issues.
 Here’s a video covering the company and system.
 Near the end of this, more recent, video, the company’s founder introduces a prototype “MicroFusion Reactor” (press release) that he says will turn various food wastes into sugar water within 2 minutes, thus eliminating the need for fermentation processes.
-However, as of 10/2013, the MicroFusion Reactor is not listed on the company’s website and emails about this specific question (but not others) resulted in the big silence.
+However, as of 10/2013, the MicroFusion Reactor is not listed on the company’s website and emails about this specific question resulted in the big silence.
 Thus, it seems plausible that (1) the “MicroFusion Reactor” is — and always was — a scam, and (2) that EFuel may not be reputable.
 Also, Fox News coverage features the CEO but also a guy from a company called greenhouseenergy.com or greenhouseintl.com (but neither website exists).
 Here is a video covering the company from the Los Angeles Times.
-On 10/7/13, I did receive an email communication from efuel saying that they will be selling their next generation microFueler 300 series will begin selling in the first quarter of 2014 (but silence — as mentioned above — about the microfusion reactor).
-Furthermore, as of 8/5/14, there is nothing on the company’s website about the microFueler 300 series.
+On 10/7/13, I did receive an email communication from efuel saying that their next generation microFueler 300 series will begin selling in the first quarter of 2014.
+Furthermore, as of 10/7/17, there is nothing on the company’s website about the microFueler 300 series.

 For a combustion-based, ethanol, mini-refinery, check out this video.
 And, a smaller unit.
 And, one that claims to be a continuous distillation setup for volumes of 1-2 gallons/hour.
 This next company is developing a membrane-based distillation process for ethanol that might be similar to e-fuel (video).